The psychology of trolling teaches us something inconvenient about Millennial outrage – but the answer might surprise you.

-Notwithstanding said annoyances, there is a more pressing point to raise: internet trolls spread spurious accusations, ruin reputations, and have even caused cases of suicide.
+Notwithstanding said annoyances, there is a more important point to raise: internet trolls spread spurious accusations, ruin reputations, and have even caused cases of suicide.

-In order to understand how people become trolls, we have to look to the mind.
-As many know, in cyberspace people do things that they wouldn’t ordinarily say and do in the face-to-face world.
+To understand how people become trolls, we have to look to the mind.
+In cyberspace, people do things that they wouldn’t ordinarily say and do in the face-to-face world.
 People loosen up, feel less restrained, and express themselves more freely.
 Psychologists call this phenomenon the “online disinhibition effect”.
-This effect claims that social barriers to negative behaviour are decreasing owing to the way the internet provides anonymity to users.
+This effect claims that social barriers to harmful behaviour are decreasing owing to the way the internet provides anonymity to users.

 But why are people so willing to say such cruel and often hateful things?
-Disassociative anonymity (“you don’t know me”), an important part of the online disinhibition effect’, is key.
+Disassociative anonymity (“you don’t know me”), an essential part of the online disinhibition effect’, is critical.
 Studies show that when provided the chance of separating their actions online from their in-person lifestyles, people feel at liberty to reveal aspects of their personality that are otherwise curbed by social rules and proprieties.